What is Parental Alienation?

-At Banner Jones, we understand that ex-partners may not get along.
-However, it is imperative to be strong and fair for the interest of the children involved.
+At Banner Jones, we understand that parents or carers may not get along.
+However, it is imperative that the child’s best interests are prioritised over and above any negativity the parents or carers have towards each other.

 Advice on Parental Alienation